wangskyGit/passage-sieve/README.md

 ## Usage

 This Branch only contains the necessary code for the passage sieve algorithm with confidence regularizer, which can be integrated into the training of any retrieval system.
-You can refer to the the AR2 branch of this repo for an example implementation of combining passage sieve and AR2.
+You can refer to the AR2 branch of this repo for an example implementation of combining passage sieve and AR2.

 An example command to do so is :